davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/guides/boot-actuator.md

 }
 ```

 This class is annotated with `@SpringBootApplication` making it a proper
 Spring Boot application.
 It uses Spring Boot’s
 `SpringApplicationBuilder` to configure and bootstrap the server
 application.

 This class is also annotated with SDG’s `@CacheServerApplication` making
-it a proper {geode-name} Server with a peer `Cache` instance along with
+it a proper VMware GemFire Server with a peer `Cache` instance along with
 a `CacheServer` to accept client connections.
 This effectively overrides
 SBDG’s default `ClientCache` instance.

 Additionally, the class enables several other features, such as Spring’s
-*Scheduling Service*, {geode-name} Statistics, and entity-defined
+*Scheduling Service*, VMware GemFire Statistics, and entity-defined
 Regions making the creation of our server-side, partitioned
 "TemperatureReadings" Region simple.

-By enabling {geode-name} statistics, we allow Spring Boot’s Actuator,
+By enabling VMware GemFire statistics, we allow Spring Boot’s Actuator,
-`HealthIndicators` to collect metrics about our running {geode-name}
+`HealthIndicators` to collect metrics about our running VMware GemFire
 Server as well.

 Because we have enabled scheduling (with `@EnableScheduling`) and
 declared the `TemperatureSensor` class as a bean in the Spring